pgaskin/dictutil/docs/index.md

 These tools are designed to work with v2 dictionaries (4.7.10364+).

+## Getting started
+If you're interested in creating dictionaries, look at the [dictgen documentation](./dictgen).
+If you're interested in installing or manipulating existing dictionaries, see the [dictutil documentation](./dictutil).
+Otherwise, see the [dicthtml documentation](./dicthtml) for more information about the Kobo dictionary format.

 ## dicthtml
 These pages are some notes I've made about the Kobo dictionary format based on reverse engineering the firmware and the official dictionaries.